chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 vintageinvite$ bundle install
 {% endhighlight %}

-You'll notice I've also added the *listen* gem, so that I can use the `nanoc watch` command (which keeps an eye on changed files, and compiles them on the fly, so you don't need to continuously compile and view).
+You'll notice I've also added the *listen* gem, so that I can use the `nanoc watch` command (which keeps an eye on changed files, and compiles them on the fly, so you don't need to continuously `compile` and `view`).

-Then we need to tell nanoc that our blog posts should be converted by this library:
+Then we need to tell nanoc that our blog posts should be converted by this library, by adding a compilation rule:

 {% highlight bash %}
 vintageinvite$ subl Rules